alexerlandsson/css-fadeshow/README.md

 $fs-include-prevnextnav		| Whether to include Prev/Next Navigation or not.
 Default `true`.
 $fs-include-quicknav		| Whether to include Quick Navigation or not.
 Default `true`.
 $fs-include-slidecounter	| Whether to include Slide Counter or not.
 Default `true`.
+$fs-include-kenburns	| Whether to include Ken Burns effet to background image or not.
+Default `true`.
 $fs-max-slides				| Defines the maximum of images allowed.
 There is no technical limit, but the higher number, the larger the CSS file will be.
 $fs-fade-time				| Change to the desired transition time of the fade between images.
 Value counts in seconds.
 Default `1`.
 $fs-fade-color				| Background color behind the images.
 Will be a part of the transitions between images.
 Default `#fff`.
 $fs-prefix					| Set to `false` if you don't want the compiled CSS to include prefixes.
 Default `true`.
 $fs-breakpoint-small		| Set to the desired max-width for smaller screens.
 Default `500px`.
 $fs-autoplay-duration		| Set the duration of each slide in autoplay mode.
 Value counts in seconds.
 Default `5`.
+$fs-kenburns-duration		| Set the duration of Ken Burns effect.
+Value counts in seconds.
+Default `5`.
+$fs-kenburns-scale			| Set the zoom of Ken Burns effect.
+Default `1.05` (5% zoom).

 ### Custom Theme
 The theme of CSS Fadeshow comes separated from the core functionality.
 This makes is easy to apply your own theme.
 You'll find a theme template located in /scss/themes.
 Use these files to create your own theme.
 When you're done, name the theme folder and change the path to your theme in theme.scss.